starshiplavaplanet/Url-Shortener/README.md

 ************************************************************************************************************************************************

-Created by Kiplangat Selim as part of learning Python
+Created by 'me' as part of learning Python